Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Problem Statement

-Intuitively, we can view the program equivalence solution space as a very large graph, where every possible syntactically different program in the language is represented by its own vertex $v$.
+Intuitively, we can view the program equivalence solution space $PES$ as a very large graph, where every possible syntactically different program in the language is represented by its own vertex $v$.
 Then, two vertices $v_i$ and $v_j$ are connected by a labeled edge iff applying one particular rewrite rule on a particular node of $v_i$ is valid, and leads to producing the program $v_j$.
 The edge is labeled by the rewrite rule applied (as defined above).
 This graph is a multigraph, as multiple different rewrites may connect the same two programs.
 It also contains cycles, as a sequence of rewrites can "undo" changes.
 Therefore, any two programs connected by a path in this graph are semantically equivalent: the rewrite sequence is the set of labels along the edges forming the path.
+Additionally, given a case where multiple valid rewrite rules are available at vertices on the path, the number of programs reachable by following edges in this graph grows exponentially with path length and the problem of finding a path in this graph between two programs is NP-hard.
 Building the rewrite rule sequence $S$ for $ProgB \equiv S(ProgA)$ amounts to exposing one path (out of possibly many) from $ProgA$ to $ProgB$ in this graph when it exists, the path forming the proof of equivalence.
-We build a deep learning system to learn a stochastic approximation of an iterative algorithm to construct such feasible path when possible.
-Our approach avoids entirely the need to craft smart exploration heuristics for such large equivalence graph to make this path-finding problem practical (akin to building tactics in theorem provers): instead, the traversal heuristic is learned automatically, without any user input, by deep learning.
+In this work we build a deep learning system to learn a stochastic approximation of an iterative algorithm to construct such feasible path when possible.
+In a nutshell, we view program equivalence as a pathfinding problem in $PES$, and train a neural model to find efficiently paths in $PES$, only by sampling from $PES$ at training time.
+Our approach avoids entirely the need to craft smart exploration heuristics for such a large equivalence graph to make this path-finding problem practical (akin to building tactics in theorem provers): instead, the traversal heuristic is learned automatically, without any user input, by deep learning.

+As detailed in later Sec.~\ref{sec:dltool}, one fundamental contribution of our work is to design a self-supervised incremental training approach to address this pathfinding problem.
+It is motivated by the fact that the \emph{in-practice} complexity of proving equivalence may vastly differ between two problem instances.
+Our system identifies instances that were not solved well, builds a family of new problem instances derived from it, and incrementally trains on those to improve its abilities on complex cases.
+Implicitly, instances with high in-practice complexity that are not solved well will be isolated and used for refining the system's capabilities.